-Halep races into fourth round
+Sabalenka & Halep reach fourth round

 |Coverage: Daily radio commentaries on BBC Radio 5 Live Sports Extra, BBC Sport website and app, with selected live text commentaries online; TV highlights from middle Saturday.

+The Belarusian, bidding to reach the semi-finals at Melbourne Park for the first time, recovered well to beat the Czech 31st seed 4-6 6-3 6-1.

+She will face Kaia Kanepi next after the Estonian beat Australian wildcard Maddison Inglis 2-6 6-2 6-0.

-Simona Halep continued her dominant streak at the Australian Open with a crushing win over Danka Kovinic to reach the fourth round.
+Earlier, Simona Halep continued her dominant streak with a crushing 6-2 6-1 win over Danka Kovinic.

-Halep, a two-time Grand Slam champion, took just 65 minutes to beat Montenegro's Kovinic 6-2 6-1.
+Sabalenka had a breakthrough 2021, reaching both the Wimbledon and US Open semi-finals.

+She has struggled on serve this season with 70 double faults in her previous four matches this year, including 31 in her first two matches at the Australian Open.

+"I'll just keep working on my serve and keep hoping it gets better match by match."

+Two-time Grand Slam champion Halep has had a more straightforward time at this year's tournament.

-The Romanian 14th seed has won all eight of her matches this year and has yet to drop a set at Melbourne Park.
+The Romanian 14th seed has won all eight of her matches this year and won the Adelaide WTA event in the build-up to a tournament.

+Halep has lost just 12 games in her first three matches and has yet to drop a set.

+"I always love to play in Australia so that's why maybe I play good matches," Halep said.

 She will face Alize Cornet next after the Frenchwoman beat Slovenian 29th seed Tamara Zidansek 4-6 6-4 6-2.

-"The Australian heat is brutal and I can't believe I won."
+"The Australian heat is brutal and I can't believe I won," Cornet said.
+"It was mostly about survival."

 American 27th seed Danielle Collins, a semi-finalist in 2019, saw off talented Danish teenager Clara Tauson 4-6 6-4 7-5.